dromara/dongle/src/en/crypto/rsa.md

 # RSA

-RSA is an asymmetric encryption algorithm that uses public key for encryption and private key for decryption. `dongle` supports standard `RSA` encryption and provides multiple key formats, hash algorithms, and output formats.
+RSA is an asymmetric encryption algorithm that uses public key for encryption and private key for decryption. `dongle` supports standard and streaming `RSA` encryption and provides multiple key formats, hash algorithms, and output formats.

 Supported key formats: